 Discrepancies of Statements

 Certainly, the credibility becomes doubtful, if there are discrepancies in the declarations of an applicant and his/her sponsor.
-Perhaps, the credibility may become even more doubtful if a sponsor is expected to know the information reasonably well.
+Perhaps, if the sponsor knows the information then the credibility may become even more doubtful.

 Information provided with the UK visitor visa application